wzscq/crvframe/README.md

   * **params** Parameters of the operation, each type of operation has different parameters, the parameters of each operation will be described in the next paragraph.

-  * **input** The optional input data of the operation，normally you need not to set this attribute，in a series of operations，crvframe use the result the previous oeration as the input data of the next one.
+  * **input** The optional input data of the operation，normally you need not to set this attribute，in a series of operations，crvframe use the result of the previous oepration as the input data of the next one.

   * **description** The description of the operation，which will be dispalyed in the operation dialog.

-  * **successOperation** If the operation succeeds, the successOperation is executed.
+  * **successOperation** If the operation succeeds, the successOperation will be executed.
 The successOperation is a operation itself and has also the successOperation attribute.
 With this attribute, you can configue a sequeence of operations.

   * **errorOperation**  If the operation fails, the errorOperation is executed.
 The errorOperation is a operation itself.
+Normally you need not to set this attribute, if the operation fails, crvframe will prompt the user with the error message by default.

 **Operation Types:**
   * **open**